Ethiopian chant: United States

 Since the mid-1970s, large-scale emigration of Ethiopians has created a diaspora in the United States.
 The emigrants brought their secular and liturgical music traditions with them.
 There is a large concentration of qualified priests (qes) and musicians (däbtära) in Washington, D.C.
+Both traditional zema and popular songs are performed in these churches.
+The popular songs, which be stylistically similar to the songs of St. Yared, are written by deacons or someone well-versed in church theology and performed only after being approved by the local church.
 However, Ethiopian Churches in smaller communities face challenges in maintaining the liturgical cycle and musical tradition.